slateci/slate-portal/docs/deployment.md

 Your SLATE project private RSA key file (e.g. `id_rsa_slate`) will also be required to interact with the Portal servers.
 If you have not set this up yet contact the team via Slack.

-### Create `ssh-config`
+### Create `secrets.yml`

-Both the development and production Portal servers are not internet-accessible via SSH and require a jump through a [Bastion server](https://www.learningjournal.guru/article/public-cloud-infrastructure/what-is-bastion-host-server/) (or Jump Box).
-The easiest way to configure SSH for Ansible is through a configuration file.

-Copy `ansible/inventory/ssh-config.tmpl` to the following place in this project `ansible/inventory/<dev|prod>/ssh-config`.
-Complete the steps described below to modify placeholder settings values and finalize this file.
+Copy `ansible/secrets.yml.tmpl` to the following place in this project: `ansible/secrets.yml`.
+Complete the steps described below to modify placeholder key-value pairs and finalize this file.

 ### Create `hosts.yml`

-Each environment should have a separate inventory file to prevent unexpected deployments.
-Use the appropriate template below to create your inventory file.
+Copy `ansible/inventory/hosts.yml.tmpl` to the following place in this project `ansible/inventory/hosts.yml`.
+Remove the unrelated host groups from the file (e.g. remove `prod:` if pushing to development) and complete the steps described below to modify placeholder key-value pairs and finalize this file.

 For more information on Ansible inventories see:
 * [How to build your inventory](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html)
 * [ansible.builtin.yaml – Uses a specific YAML file as an inventory source.](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/yaml_inventory.html)

-Copy `ansible/inventory/hosts.yml.tmpl` to the following place in this project `ansible/inventory/<dev|prod>/hosts.yml`.
-Complete the steps described below to modify placeholder key-value pairs and finalize this file.

 ### Register a globus Application

-> **_IMPORTANT:_** Before proceeding ask the team about existing globus registrations as development, and production projects and applications should already exist.
+> **_IMPORTANT:_** Before proceeding ask the team about existing globus registrations as some development and production projects and applications already exist.

 Create your own App registration for use in the Portal.